Victorious-one/profile.me/README.md

    &nbsp;&#10022; I ussualy use Discord for chatting with friends.

-   &nbsp;&#10022; I use Instagram for uploading my drawing content.
+   &nbsp;&#10022; I use Instagram for uploading funny stories 😂

   </p>
  </div>